ClassicPress/wp-cms-experimental/README.md

 There are tons of tutorials and open sourced plugins out there that you can use as a base for anything you want to build.
 Literally... anything.
 CraftCMS and other platforms are amazing, but modern doesn't always mean better.

-WP-CMS is here to cover that gap between using a kids toy like WordPress or an adults toy like CraftCMS.
+WP CMS is here to cover that gap between using a kids toy like WordPress or an adults toy like CraftCMS.
 It's the toy that fun developers enjoy using.

 ## Development notes